Child soldiers in Sierra Leone: Forum for African Women's Educationalists

 Forum for African Women Educationalists (FAWE) provides education for females across Africa, including in Freetown Sierra Leone.
 Their first project was established in 1999 and offered victims of sexual exploitation access to medical and psychological clinics.
 They further expanded this program through establishing community sensitisation services focused on enabling the reintegration of females with babies who were the product of sexual violation during conflict.
 These services were implemented through ensuring the accessibility of health care, education and skills training.

 National Commission for Social Action

 The National Commission for Social Action (NaCSA) is a mandate of the Government Sierra Leone.
 It provides for reconstruction and relief and focuses on providing development which enables sustainable reintegration.
 It has established three specific programs: a community based program, public works program and micro finance program.
 It has played a pivotal role in re-establishing local governments.

-The Focus Of These Facilitators
+Focus of facilitators

 These organisations primarily include access to: